dhruv-org/github-webservice/README.md

-# A GitHub Organization Events listens Web Service
+# A GitHub Organization Events listening Web Service

 This is a example setup for running a Web Service on Google App Engine, which gets invoked from GitHub Webhooks to maintains branches to be automatically protected upon creation and issue registered.